slothoth/Fall-From-Heaven/README.md

 ## Hard but minor:
 - [ ] Blizzard weather, (implement like GS blizzard but gives snow)
 - [ ] Hall of Mirrors clone spawning
-- [ ] Do we swap Amenities and Housing as Amenities and Housing?

 ## CivHard
 - [ ] 4 tile workable cities.
 CypRyan and Phantagonist versions, Phantagonist less buggy.
 But how to make single civ?